vegano1/Piano-App/README.md

 [Features]

-- Randomly generated piano keys
+- Randomly generated tiles
-- Conditional rendering based on datasource
-- Tiles turn from black to white when pressed
-- Autoscroll when app starts
+- Autoscroll when first tile is clicked
 - Pause and resume buttons
+- Reset button, which generates new tile list